Status Determination Process

 30.4 Assessing environmental status

-The Australian Government's fisheries management objectives recognise the need to consider the broader impacts of fishing on bycatch species (including species protected under the Environment Protection and Biodiversity Conservation Act 1999 [EPBC Act]), marine habitats, communities and ecosystems.
-Fishery status reports 2017 reports on key bycatch issues in each fishery and information from ecological risk assessments (ERAs) by AFMA.
+The Australian Government’s fisheries management objectives recognise the need to consider the broader effects of fishing on bycatch species (including species protected under the EPBC Act), marine habitats, communities and ecosystems.
+Fishery status reports 2019 reports on key bycatch issues in each fishery and information from ecological risk assessments (ERAs) by AFMA.

 Ecological risk assessment

-In the early 2000s, AFMA and CSIRO, with funding from the Australian Government, initiated the development of ERAs to assess the impacts of fishing activities on ecological components, such as target, bycatch and byproduct species; protected species; habitats; and communities.
-The ERA methodology (Hobday et al. 2007) is hierarchical, moving from a low-level, qualitative analysis of risks (level 1) to fully quantitative assessments of the level of fishing mortality (level 3).
+In the early 2000s, AFMA and CSIRO, with funding from the Australian Government, initiated the development of ERAs to assess the impacts of fishing activities on ecological components of fisheries, such as target, bycatch and byproduct species; protected species; habitats; and communities.
+Broadly speaking, the ERA methodology is hierarchical, moving from a low-level, qualitative analysis of risks (level 1) to fully quantitative assessments of the level of fishing mortality (level 3) (Hobday et al. 2007).
 Low-risk activities and species are screened out at each step in this process.
-AFMA's responses to the ERA results are detailed in fishery risk management reports, which are linked to the bycatch and discarding workplans for a fishery.

 EPBC Act and its interactions with fisheries management

 The strategic assessments determine whether a fishery should be accredited for the purposes of part 13 (protected species provisions) and part 13A (wildlife trade provisions) of the EPBC Act.
-Fisheries management also needs to consider the requirements under species recovery plans, wildlife conservation plans and threat abatement plans implemented under the EPBC Act.
+Fisheries management also needs to consider the requirements of species recovery plans, wildlife conservation plans and threat abatement plans that are implemented under the EPBC Act.

-If a species is protected under the EPBC Act (with the exception of those listed as conservation dependent), it is an offence to kill, injure, take, trade, keep or move an individual unless the action is covered by a permit issued by the environment minister or is otherwise exempt.
+If a species is protected under the EPBC Act (with the exception of those listed as conservation-dependent), it is an offence to kill, injure, take, trade, keep or move an individual unless the action is covered by a permit issued by the environment minister or is otherwise exempt.
 In the case of fisheries, interactions with protected species are not offences if they have occurred in a fishery with a fishery management plan or regime accredited under the EPBC Act.
-This recognises that some level of interaction may be inevitable but that all reasonable steps should be taken to minimise interactions.
+This recognises that some level of interaction may be inevitable, but that all reasonable steps should be taken to minimise interactions.
 Fishers are obliged to report any interactions with protected species, and it is an offence under the EPBC Act and the FM Act not to do so.
 Interactions with protected species are reported in the Fishery status reports for each fishery.

 30.5 Presentation of fisheries data

-Data presented in Fishery status reports 2017 were obtained from a number of sources.
+Data presented in Fishery status reports 2019 were obtained from a number of sources.
 Most were obtained from AFMA daily fishing logs, AFMA catch disposal records, observer databases and the ABARES commodities database.
-Other sources include fishery-specific stock assessments, CSIRO, public-domain catch-and-effort data from the WCPFC, the IOTC nominal catch database (public-domain data), the Commission for the Conservation of Southern Bluefin Tuna database, the Commission for the Conservation of Antarctic Marine Living Resources, and the South Pacific Regional Fisheries Management Organisation database.
+Other sources include fishery-specific stock assessments, CSIRO, public-domain catch-and-effort data from the WCPFC, the IOTC nominal catch database (public domain data), the CCSBT database, the Commission for the Conservation of Antarctic Marine Living Resources, and the SPRFMO database.